zquestz/s/README.md

 Custom providers require a few things:
 * An alphanumeric name. `^[a-zA-Z0-9_]*$`
 * A `%s` token for the query string.
-* A valid url scheme.
+* A valid URL scheme.

 ## Supported Providers